 Paper Fabric is a fun textile workshop to show you how to create stunning stitched surfaces using paper and other non-conventional materials.
 Not everything you stitch on needs to be fabric.
 Contemporary embroidery has banished all the traditional methods and constrictions about what you can and can't do.
 I often include substances such as paper, plastic and metal in my mixed-media textile art.
-The aim of this creative embroidery class is to show you how to create unique embroidered textiles from ordinary printer paper, newspapers and magazines.
+The aim of this creative embroidery class is to show you how to perform alchemy and create unique embroidered textiles from ordinary printer paper, newspapers and magazines.

 Who is this aimed at?

 Embroiderers, budding textile artists and quilters who are looking for something a bit different.